aplteam/Tester2/README.md

 * Group names must be specified fully or you must specify an asterisk at the end.
 * Test case numbers that do not exist are simply ignored.
-* The result is a matrix with two columns, therefore `(ListTestFunctions'')[;1]` returns a vector of text vectors with test case names.
+* The result is a matrix with two columns: names in `[;1]` and the first line after the header in `[2;]`.

 #### Editing test cases

 Occasionally you might want to edit some or even all test case functions.
-That can be easily achieved
+That can be easily achieved:

 ```
 EditTestFunctions''                          ⍝ Edit all test cases